ucsd-dsc-arts/dsc160-midterm-group2/README.md

 (30 points, three to five paragraphs)

-The first paragraph should be a short summary describing your results.

-The subsequent paragraphs could address questions including:
-- Why is this culturally relevant?
-- How does your computational approach differ from the traditional art historical, musicological, manuel/subjective approach to analyzing your cultural subject?
-- How do you think the original artists/musicians would respond to this type of analysis?
-Would it change/inform their practice in some way?
-- How do your results relate to broader social, cultural, economic political, etc., issues?
-- In what future directions could you expand this work?

 [INSERT FIRST PARAGRAPH SUMMARIZING RESULTS]

 <br> The way that songs are thought to be classified into genres can be described as hierarchical in nature.
 There are broad buckets that most songs fit into, and then some songs can be further classified into subgenres.
 However, the labeled genre of a song can also be influenced by non-musical factors, like who the artist is or other cultural and societal reasons.
 The results of our project suggest that genres of music may be more fluid than we previously believed.
 We intentionally chose songs from four very distinct genres (Rock, Hip Hop, Electronic, and Folk) to see how an unsupervised algorithm would form new clusters of similar songs along novel dimensions based on Librosa-derived audio features.

-<br> Factors that go into determining a song’s genres include, but are not limited to, its audio qualities, the artist(s) that created the piece, the time period during which it was made, and its lyrics.
+Factors that go into determining a song’s genres include, but are not limited to, its audio qualities, the artist(s) that created the piece, the time period during which it was made, and its lyrics.
 Although there is no objectively correct way of categorizing music, generally we assume to only find music with similar audial characteristics within a particular genre.
 However, if an artist typically known for their rock music releases a song with heavy folk influences, it is possible that the song could lack a “folk” genre label, even if such a label would be appropriate.
 We sought to explore how songs might be classified into genres if only the audio features, rather than any metadata, of the music were used to determine what category each song belonged to.

 After listening to a variety of the clustered tracks, we would like to ask the original artists and musicians what their personal goal for the sound was and compare it to their classification.
 They might be surprised that their rock songs could be considered folk by a computer.
 Musicians, howerer, should not be driven by a certain genre; they should make the music they want.
 We hope that a computer-generated classification would not change their respective music styles.
 Genre is fluid and classifying a song can be subjective, especially when many elements of different genres could be incorporated.

-<br> Future directions for this project could include refining the resulting visualizations to include tooltips that would allow users to listen to the audio files as they scroll over each data point on the scatterplot.
+Future directions for this project could include refining the resulting visualizations to include tooltips that would allow users to listen to the audio files as they scroll over each data point on the scatterplot.
 This would allow for a user-friendly interface to allow us to characterize the resulting clusters more efficiently.
 Given more time, we would have also liked to try more clustering algorithms as well as different feature selection methods.

 ## Team Roles